AlanCoding/awx-1/docs/tasks.md

 to the name of the method, plus any non-keyword arguments it is given.
-If the same task with the same arguments is submitted while the first task is running, a flag is set indicating that it needs to be rescheduled after it is finished.
-For instance, if calling the task `foo(4)` takes 10 seconds to complete, and it is submitted once every 5 seconds, for 5 seconds in a row, the first submission will cause the task to run, the second submission will set the flag indicating the need to reschedule, and all 3 subsequent tasks will do nothing.
-After it is finished, it runs again, so that the outcome of the task is not out-of-date.
+If the same task with the same arguments is submitted while the first task is running, a flag is set indicating that it needs to be rescheduled after it is finished, to pick up latest changes.
+If the running process finds the flag, then it starts the work over again.

+Lazy tasks also have a means of lazy submission, calling `lazy_delay` with arguments & keyword arguments will assure the flag to reschedule is raised, and will only submit a new task if the lock is not taken.
+This reduces the volume of tasks the messaging system needs to send, and the processes the dispatcher needs to spawn.

-Lazy tasks task all the same parameters that the standard `task` decorator does.
+Lazy tasks task all the same parameters that the standard `task` decorator, with the addition of `local_cycles`, which is the number of times it will try within the same process before resubmitting itself as a new task.

 Dispatcher Implementation
 -------------------------